intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![fff](https://user-images.githubusercontent.com/39076499/77615291-4868bd00-6f72-11ea-9dc2-6e6d9f5e3deb.png)

 Thus, we finally arrived at the point where the vulnerability actually occurred.
-The vulnerability was caused by using shared variables in the process of allocation and copying.
+The vulnerability was caused by using shared variables(pszURL) in the process of allocation and copying.
 CopyOutStr function is called by the get_RootURL function.
-This function first reads the pszURL(shared variable) in the CSearchRoot class and allocates the heap for that length.
+This function first reads the pszURL in the CSearchRoot class and allocates the heap for that length.
 Then, StringCchCopyW is called with length equal to pszURL.

 ![1111](https://user-images.githubusercontent.com/39076499/77615326-633b3180-6f72-11ea-9dcc-9e00a60f3933.png)